 You have skipped the navigation, tab for page content

-"Undisputed": The UFC-inspired theme behind Panthers' three-peat
+"Undisputed": The WWE-inspired theme behind Panthers' three-peat

 “Undisputed!”.